RyuCompSci/unit_1-2021/README.md

 ## Flow Diagrams

+### Caesar Cypher

+The database in the game has to be protected so that personal data is not exposed.
+To solve this requirement I am using the Caesar cypher. **Fig. 2** shows the flow diagram for this function.

 ## Record of Tasks
 | Task No | Planned Action                                                | Planned Outcome                                                                          | Time estimate | Target completion date | Criterion |
 |---------|---------------------------------------------------------------|------------------------------------------------------------------------------------------|---------------|------------------------|-----------|